Setting up as self-employed in Malaga

 You can also go to the offices without an appointment.
 When you arrive, get a number for Gestión Censal.
 You then wait until you’re called, which may or may not take a while.

 All tax transactions including quarterly and annual returns can be filed online.
-To do this, you need to sign up for the AEAT Cl@ve system.
+To do this, you need to sign up for the AEAT Cl@ve system or obtain an electronic signature.
 Ask for information while you’re at the offices and if possible, sign up.

 Step 5 – open a bank account